Empathy Applicability Modeling for General Health Queries: Annotation Instructions for Human Annotators

 Empathy applicability judgments are inherently subjective, and some patient queries lie at the boundary between emotional and informational intent.
 Such disagreements often reflect \textbf{legitimate interpretive variability} rather than simple annotation error.
 These challenges are explored in detail in Section~\ref{challenges} (Systematic Challenges in Operationalizing Anticipatory Empathy); here, we briefly revisit representative cases to make these boundary conditions more transparent.

-To make these cases transparent, we provide a supplementary file (\texttt{misalignment\_analysis.csv}) listing detailed patient queries, mis-aligned labels, and qualitative interpretations.
+To make these cases transparent, we provide \texttt{misalignment\_analysis.csv} at \url{https://github.com/shanmrandhawa/Empathy-Applicability-Framework}, listing detailed patient queries, mis-aligned labels, and qualitative interpretations.
 The queries highlighted as exhibiting \emph{Divergent Interpretation} correspond to \emph{Reasonable Disagreement} around both symptom severity and whether emotional content is present.